glassesneo/saohime/src/saohime/plugins/event/API.md

 ### fields
 #### `downButtonSet: PackedSet[uint8]`
-A set that contains mouse button index(sdl2.BUTTON_XXX) of the mouse button currently pressed.
+A set that contains mouse button index(sdl2.BUTTON_XXX) of the mouse button currently pressed.<br><br>

 #### `releasedButtonSet: PackedSet[uint8]`
-A set that contains mouse button index(sdl2.BUTTON_XXX) of the mouse button released in the current frame.
+A set that contains mouse button index(sdl2.BUTTON_XXX) of the mouse button released in the current frame.<br><br>

 #### `heldFrameList: seq[Natural]`
-A sequence each element of which represents how many frames the mouse button is clicked.
+A sequence each element of which represents how many frames the mouse button is clicked.<br><br>

 #### `x, y: cint`
-The mouse position.
+The mouse position.<br><br>

 #### `eventPosition: Vector`
 The position where mouse events occur.
-It points out the same position as above if there is no mouse event in a frame.
+It points out the same position as above if there is no mouse event in a frame.<br><br>

 ### procedures
 ```nim